 UDHR has been the source of the high standard of moral conduct for the states to respect, protect and fulfil human rights.
-But as Rolland Burke (2010) noted that initially its drafters, mainly from the West refused the universal character of human rights and preferred to include a ‘colonial clause'.
+But as Roland Burke (2010) noted that initially its drafters, mainly from the West refused the universal character of human rights and preferred to include a ‘colonial clause'.
 They argued that the ‘Western-based' human rights norms were inappropriate for the ‘backward' local inhabitants.
-In 1947, the American Anthropologists Association (AAA) released a statement denouncing the process of standardising human rights by any single culture or by the aspirations of any single people.
+In 1947, the American Anthropological Association (AAA) released a statement denouncing the process of standardising human rights by any single culture or by the aspirations of any single people.

 Universality was also discussed during the 1955 Asia-Africa Conference (hereafter the Conference) in Bandung, Indonesia.
 The newly-decolonised states welcomed universality character human rights as a promise of equality.
 Because of this, they launched the movement of global human rights agenda.
 However, they soon realised that accepting universal human rights could also mean permitting the powerful to sustain their control over other countries.
 Their position shifted from embracing universality to resisting it.